Buffy the Vampire Slayer: Casting

 Nicholas Brendon, unlike other Buffy regulars, had little acting experience, instead working various jobs—including production assistant, plumber's assistant, veterinary janitor, food delivery, script delivery, day care counselor, and waiter—before breaking into acting and overcoming his stutter.
-He landed his Xander Harris role following only four days of auditioning.
-Ryan Reynolds and Danny Strong also auditioned for the part.
-Strong later played the role of Jonathan Levinson, a recurring character for much of the series run.
+He landed the role of Xander Harris following four days of auditioning.
+Ryan Reynolds was offered a undisclosed role, but declined due to his real-life experience in high school.
+Danny Strong also auditioned for the part, he later played the role of Jonathan Levinson, a recurring character for much of the series run.

 Alyson Hannigan was the last of the original six to be cast.
 Following her role in My Stepmother Is an Alien, she appeared in commercials and supporting roles on television shows throughout the early 1990s.
 In 1996, the role of Willow Rosenberg was originally played by Riff Regan for the unaired Buffy pilot, but Hannigan auditioned when the role was being recast for the series proper.
 Hannigan described her approach to the character through Willow's reaction to a particular moment: Willow sadly tells Buffy that her Barbie doll was taken from her as a child.
 Buffy asks her if she ever got it back.
 Willow's line was to reply "most of it".
 Hannigan decided on an upbeat and happy delivery of the line "most of it", as opposed to a sad, depressed delivery.
 Hannigan figured Willow would be happy and proud that she got "most of it" back.
 That indicated how she was going to play the rest of the scene, and the role, for that matter, and defined the character.
 Her approach subsequently got her the role.

 Opening sequence

 The Buffy opening sequence provides credits at the beginning of each episode, with the accompanying music performed by Californian rock band Nerf Herder.
 In the DVD commentary for the first Buffy episode, Whedon said his decision to go with Nerf Herder's theme was influenced by Hannigan, who had urged him to listen to the band's music.
+Nerf Herder later recorded a second version of the theme which was used for the opening titles from season 3 on.
 Janet Halfyard, in her essay "Music, Gender, and Identity in Buffy the Vampire Slayer and Angel", describes the opening:

 But the theme quickly changes: "It removes itself from the sphere of 1960s and 70s horror by replaying the same motif, the organ now supplanted by an aggressively strummed electric guitar, relocating itself in modern youth culture ..."
 Halfyard describes sequences, in which the action and turbulence of adolescence are depicted, as the visual content of the opening credits, and which provide a postmodern twist on the horror genre.